Library and Learning Services

 • the acquisition of rare and unique material in support of the University’s function as an academic institution, including historic manuscripts and private archives.

-• the management of the institutional archives of the University of Leicester.
 The first of these activities has, since the College’s foundation, been based in the University Library.
-Between 1983 and 1986 an attempt was made to establish a ‘Central Archives and Records Service’ to arrange and catalogue the institutional records.
-In 1995 the first professional archivist was appointed, based in the Registrar’s Office, principally to manage the institutional archives.
+Between 1983 and 1986 a project was undertaken towards establishing a ‘Central Archives and Records Service’ to arrange and catalogue the institutional records.
+In 1995 the first professional archivist was appointed on a part-time contract, based in the Registrar’s Office, principally to manage the institutional archives.
 Since 2007 the management of both the Library’s archive collections and the institutional archives has been based in the University Library.
-The service abides by the University Ordinances and all relevant legislation concerning archives or which impacts on archives.

 The scope of the holdings of Archives and Special Collections

-• To develop and curate our unique and distinctive collections to enrich the curriculum, to enable research and to enhance the civic life of the region.
+• Archives and Special Collections aim to develop and curate our unique and distinctive collections to enrich the curriculum, to enable research and to enhance the civic life of the region.

 Scope of policy